neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 .. tip::

-	There are more API functions in FLOW3's ``ResourceManager`` which allow for retrieving additional information about the circumstances of resource uploads.
+	There are more API functions in TYPO3 Flow's ``ResourceManager`` which allow for retrieving additional information about the circumstances of resource uploads.
 Please refer to the API documentation for further details.